The INJJA™ Program (It’s NOT Just Joking Around!™)

 Dissemination and Implementation of Curriculum:

-INJJA’s Process for Tailoring the Curriculum to a School’s Specific Needs:
+INJJA™’s Process for Schools That Wish to Have the Curriculum Tailored to Their Specific Needs:

-After the presentational phase of INJJA, I return to the school (if an entire district brings me in, I do this process with select participating schools) and talk with students, in small groups, asking them about their observations and experiences relative to bullying.
+After the presentational phase of INJJA™, I return to the school (if an entire district brings me in, I do this process with select participating schools) and talk with students, in small groups, asking them about their observations and experiences relative to bullying.
 I do a second series of open-forum discussions with faculty, encouraging them to share their perspective.
 I provide a written report to administration on what I’ve learned from those sessions.
 After you’ve reviewed the report, we discuss it together, and then I follow up with my recommendations on how to tailor the curriculum for your school(s)’ specific needs.
 After you’ve approved my recommendations, I submit the curriculum and then come back to the school for an on-site faculty training on its implementation.
 I also offer additional on-site visits to monitor progress if requested.
+The above process can be done virtually and/or in-person.
+There is an up-charge for a tailored curriculum, call me to find out more.

 The A-HA!
-Moment Factor of the INJJA Follow-Up Curriculum:
+Moment Factor of the INJJA™ Follow-Up Curriculum:

-For more information on the INJJA Post-Presentation Curriculum, please contact Jodee Blanco at email@example.com or call 312-961-3430.
+For more information on the INJJA™ Post-Presentation Curriculum, please contact Jodee Blanco at email@example.com or call 312-961-3430.